yichi-yang/ELC-Survey-Platform/documentation/deploy.md

     npm run build
     ```

+### Copy to the Static File Directory

+Next, you need to copy the frontend build into the *static file directory*.

-4. Copy everything from `build` to the static file directory you picked earlier.
+1. Copy everything from `build` to the *static file directory*.

     ``` bash
     sudo cp -a build/. /var/www/html/